hjkit/1802-Mini/firmware/1802-mini-elfos-410-install-v1.md

 * The ROM proceeds directly to booting Elf/OS on reset rather than displaying the ROM menu
 * The ROM menu may still be accessed by asserting EF4 during reset (such as by holding the INPUT button)
 * Cursor positioning and other terminal controls have been removed from the top ROM menu
-* The xr and xrb executables are booth included so install can be completed with software or harware UARTs
+* The xr and xrb executables are both included so install can be completed with software or hardware UARTs

 ## Summary of changes to the contained BIOS: